ndurner/Bildsprache---Supplemental-Notes/README.md

 ## OpenAI GPT-4.5 Preview
 OpenAI have released GPT-4.5 in preview.
 This could make GPT-4 Turbo obsolete.
 [Announcement](https://openai.com/index/introducing-gpt-4-5/)

+## OpenAI Playground renamed to Prompts Playground
+platform.openai.com is "Prompts Playground" now.
+[Announcement](https://x.com/OpenAIDevs/status/1900358343333482861)

+## OpenAI have added PDF support to Prompts Playground an API
+Prompts Playground and OpenAI now support PDFs.
+This seems to work better than some of the "Text only" LLM frontends featured in my article, but there are limits as well: 100 pages, 32 MB.
+[Guide](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat)

 *Additional updates will be appended here as this fast-evolving field continues to develop.*